-Teaching for transfer: Bridging
+Teaching for Transfer: Bridging

 Bridging involves students in making more sophisticated, abstract connections between what they have learned and other applications.
 This is more cerebral and less experiential.
-Bridging involves generalising your learning – looking for how it might be useful in new and different situations.
-Here are a few examples of this ‘bridging’ approach:
+Bridging involves generalizing your learning – looking for how it might be useful in new and different situations.
+Here are a few examples of this 'bridging' approach:

 1. Anticipating applications: Ask students to predict possible applications remote from the learning context.

 Example: After students have practiced a thinking skill or other skill, ask, 'Where might you use this or adapt it?
 Let's brainstorm.
 Be creative.'
 List the ideas and discuss some.

 2. Generalizing concepts: Ask students to generalize from their experience to produce widely applicable principles, rules, and ideas.

 Example: After studying the discovery of radium, ask, 'What big generalizations about scientific discovery does the discovery of radium suggest?
 Can you support your generalizations by other evidence you know of?'

 3. Using analogies: Engage students in finding and elaborating an analogy between a topic under study and something rather different from it.